pashov/audits/team/md/KittenSwap-security-review_2025-05-07.md

 # About
  Pashov Audit Group consists of multiple teams of some of the best smart contract security researchers in the space.
 Having a combined reported security vulnerabilities count of over 1000, the group strives to create the absolute very best audit journey possible - although 100% security can never be guaranteed, we do guarantee the best efforts of our experienced researchers for your blockchain protocol.
 Check our previous work [here](https://github.com/pashov/audits) or reach out on Twitter [@pashovkrum](https://twitter.com/pashovkrum).
 # Disclaimer
  A smart contract security review can never verify the complete absence of vulnerabilities.
 This is a time, resource and expertise bound effort where we try to find as many vulnerabilities as possible.
 We can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
 Subsequent security reviews, bug bounty programs and on-chain monitoring are strongly recommended.
 # Introduction
  A time-boxed security review of the **Kittenswap/contracts** repository was done by **Pashov Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.
 # About KittenSwap

-KittenSwap is a Velodrome V1 fork with custom gauge and factory modifications, deployed on HyperEVM with support for LayerZero and hyperlane-wrapped bridged tokens.
+KittenSwap is a DEX with custom gauge and factory modifications, deployed on HyperEVM with support for LayerZero and hyperlane-wrapped bridged tokens.
 The audit focused on the voting escrow token locking system, voter-controlled gauge weight distribution, external bribe reward mechanisms, and concentrated liquidity pool factory management.

 # Risk Classification

 | Severity               | Impact: High | Impact: Medium | Impact: Low |
 | ---------------------- | ------------ | -------------- | ----------- |
 | **Likelihood: High**   | Critical     | High           | Medium      |